 PROGRAM ALERT: NPR Special Coverage of Jimmy Carter Funeral Services

-Live coverage of the service in the Rotunda of the U.S. Capitol, where Carter’s remains will lie in state.
+Former President Jimmy Carter will be honored at the National Cathedral in Washington, D.C.
+President Biden is expected to deliver the eulogy.
+Watch the state funeral live.

-NPR coverage hosted by Susan Davis, joined by Congressional Correspondent Claudia Grisales, National Political Correspondent Mara Liasson, Senior Washington Editor and Correspondent Ron Elving, Political Reporter Stephen Fowler.
+NPR coverage hosted by Steve Inskeep, joined by Senior Political Editor and Correspondent Domenico Montanaro, National Political Correspondent Mara Liasson, White House Correspondent Tamara Keith.